REVISION Since this post was published in 2013, we have had the sad news of Betty’s death at the age of 106. May she rest in peace.

 Among her other qualities, Betty does not mince words, and says what she thinks.

-Friends and colleagues from the church and from Draycott-in-the-Moors Parish Council have organised other events – but the big one is on March 23rd 2013 (the actual birthday day itself) at Draycott Sports Centre.
+Friends and colleagues from the church and from Draycott-in-the-Moors Parish Council have organised other events – but one big party was on March 23rd 2013 (the actual birthday day itself) at Draycott Sports Centre.

 See: photos from Betty’s 100th Birthday Party

-Betty may be entering her second century, and she does now have ailments of her own, but she still looks after herself, in her own bungalow, and is still living in Draycott – and nobody will be surprised if she isn’t the life and soul of this party… as usual!
+Betty may be entering her second century, and she does now have ailments of her own, but she still looks after herself, in her own bungalow, and is still living in Draycott – and nobody will be surprised if she doesn’t continue to be the life and soul of the party… as usual!